+It’s the Chevy Equinox.
 It’s the first day of the Autumn, the Equinox, the perfect day for Chevrolet to unveil its all-new, third-generation Equinox tonight.
-Lighter, sleeker, and more miles per gallon Chevy is bringing three turbocharged engines — including the segment’s first turbo-diesel, and it’s brand new nine-speed automatic transmission on the 2.0-liter Equinox.
+Lighter, sleeker, and more miles per gallon Chevy is bringing three turbocharged engines — including the segment’s first turbo-diesel, and its brand new nine-speed automatic transmission on the 2.0-liter Equinox.

 For more details read the press release below: